-Pursuant to the Act and the 1978 General Resolution, the Bank created and established a special bond reserve fund to secure all bonds issued under the 1978 General Resolution (such reserve fund is hereafter referred to as the "Reserve Fund").
-The Act provides that there shall be deposited in each Reserve Fund:
+Pursuant to the Act and the 2005 Resolution, the Bank created and established a special bond reserve fund to secure all bonds issued under the 2005 Resolution (the "Reserve Fund").
+The Act provides that there shall be deposited in the Reserve Fund:

-- (i) All moneys appropriated and made available by the State for the purpose of the Reserve Fund; - (ii) All proceeds of notes or bonds to the extent provided in the 1978 General Resolution of the Bank authorizing the issuance thereof; and - (iii) Any other moneys which may be available to the Bank for the purpose of the Reserve Fund from any other source.
+- (i) All moneys appropriated and made available by the State for the purpose of the Reserve Fund; - (ii) All proceeds of notes or bonds to the extent provided in the 2005 Resolution authorizing the issuance thereof; and - (iii) Any other moneys which may be available to the Bank for the purpose of the Reserve Fund from any other source.